Research Assistants and Research Coordinators

 How can I apply to join the Lavender Lab?

-Applicants interested in working in our lab should fill out the Lavender Lab Research Assistant Application, linked below, as soon as possible.
+We are not currently hiring Research Assistants for the Fall 2025 semester.
+However, applicants interested in working in our lab for Spring 2026 should fill out the Lavender Lab Research Assistant Application, linked below.

 If you are interested in working in the lab in a future semester, we encourage you to submit your application as soon as possible, as applications will be accepted until RA positions are filled.